This is a schedule for a ~15 week course covering

-Within each section are links to textbook chapters, written notes,
+Within each section there are links to

-video lectures, in-class display notes, exercises and problems, and past midterm exams.
+display notes, exercises and problems, and past midterm exams.

 Chapters enumerated with § refer to